They giggled and poked each other all the way home. In the hallway, Miranda pushed Donna against the wall.

 "I was wondering... do I have the right to drag you into my life?"
 Miranda looked her straight in the eye.

 "Excuse me?
 I do.
 Not.
 Understand."
 Donna said in a broken voice.

 "I'm constantly in the paparazzi's crosshairs, and the tabloids never miss an opportunity to smear me.
-It's gotten much worse since I got divorced because they're trying to catch me with a potential candidate for Mr. Priestly Number Four.
+Since I got divorced, it's gotten much worse because they're trying to catch me with a potential candidate for Mr. Priestly Number Four.
 I don't care what they say or write about me, but my girls, it's so unfair to them that they have to deal with this crap.
 Deep down, it hurts," her voice broke.
 "And it scares me to think how much they could hurt you or Sophia or anyone else.
 I mean, they'd be digging into your past, snooping everywhere, manipulating this or that.
 Nothing would stop them," tears streamed down her face.

 Donna snuggled her to herself without words.
 She gently stroked her hair, trying to calm her down to understand what she had just heard.
 She could feel Miranda's tears rolling under her nightgown.

 "I can't tell you how much this all means to me and how relieved I am," she whispered in her ear after a few moments of silence.